Sales Reps spend 20-30% on RFPs: the real cost

-Sales teams spend 20-30% of their time on RFP responses (Stack AI).
-Not 20-30% of their time writing proposals—20-30% of their time hunting through documents, finding current pricing, locating past responses, and chasing approvals.
+Sales teams spend 20-30% of their time on RFP responses (Stack AI, Salesforce State of Sales).
+Not 20-30% of their time writing proposals, but 20-30% of their time hunting through documents, finding current pricing, locating past responses, and chasing approvals.

 If your sales team has 10 reps, 2-3 of them are effectively full-time RFP writers.
 Except they're not writing.
 They're searching.

-That's not a productivity problem.
-It's a math problem.
+It's a math problem at its core.
 And when you actually do the math, the number that comes back makes CFOs uncomfortable.

 Ask a sales leader how long RFPs take, and they'll say "too long."
 Ask them where the time goes, and you'll get vague answers about "the process."